 Exciting things are happening in Anoka County 4-H today.
 4-H lets kids try new skills and express themselves through fun hands-on activities.
 Working on projects helps connect kids with their friends, families, communities, and the world.
 4-H helps kids gain confidence and develop life skills that will help them be successful.
 All the programs within 4-H are designed to help youth increase leadership skills, develop public speaking techniques, foster self-confidence and personal empowerment, teach a sense of responsibility and more.

 In its first year, the 4-H Clover Dash raised over $2,000 for Anoka County 4-H to help provide greater access to programs for 4-H members.
-Last year, in our fifth year, we were thrilled that number quadrupled!
+Last year, in our 9th year, we were thrilled that we raised over $18,000!
 Support for the 4-H Clover Dash ensures continuation of educational youth development programs to help youth learn important life skills and to become responsible, productive citizens.